docs

 | Patient communication | Drafts statement copy or payment-plan language for review | Sends financial communication to patients without staff review |

-That environment puts real pressure on billing companies to find leverage.
-AI is one source of leverage.
-It is not a guaranteed source: vendors who claim AI will "eliminate denials" or "guarantee collections lift" are selling story rather than software.
-The realistic AI contribution is making a denial workflow faster and more thorough, not making denials go away.
+That pressure pushes billing companies to find leverage, and AI is one source of it.
+It is not a guaranteed one.
+A vendor that claims AI will "eliminate denials" or "guarantee a collections lift" is selling a story.
+The realistic contribution is a denial workflow that is faster and more thorough, not denials that go away.

-Medi treats AI as bounded support inside billing-company workflows, not as the system of record and not as an unsupervised actor.
-The pattern that matters:
+Medi treats AI as bounded support inside billing-company workflows, not the system of record, and never an unsupervised actor.
+The pattern:

-- AI suggests; humans decide on anything that affects money, compliance, or patient communication
+- AI suggests; a human decides anything that affects money, compliance, or patient communication.

-- Every AI suggestion that influences a billable action gets logged with the same audit trail as a human action
+- Every AI suggestion that influences a billable action is logged with the same audit trail as a human action.

-- AI does not act on PHI outside a BAA-covered model path
+- AI never acts on PHI outside a BAA-covered model path.

-- AI output is treated as guidance, not as authoritative fact
+- AI output is guidance, not authoritative fact.

-- The vendor (Medi) takes responsibility for the BAA boundary, the model selection, and the audit logging
+- Medi owns the BAA boundary, the model selection, and the audit logging.

-What Medi will not claim: that AI will replace billers, fix every denial, post every ERA without review, or guarantee revenue outcomes.
-The narrower, more useful claim is that AI inside a reviewed workflow can help a billing-company team work faster on the parts that matter, with the same human accountability they had before.
+Medi does not claim AI will replace billers, fix every denial, post every ERA without review, or guarantee revenue.
+The narrower, useful claim is that AI inside a reviewed workflow helps a billing-company team move faster on the parts that matter, with the same accountability they had before.
+See how Medi handles security and PHI and transparent per-practice pricing.

 AI in billing should make the human review boundary obvious.
-If an action affects money, compliance, patient responsibility, or payer communication, the workflow needs human review and traceability.
-Anything else is a story dressed up as a feature.
+If an action affects money, compliance, patient responsibility, or payer communication, it needs human review and a traceable record.
+Anything else is a story, not a feature.

-What should buyers verify before signing with any AI-billing vendor?
+What to verify before signing with an AI-billing vendor

-- Does the vendor sign a BAA covering every model path that touches PHI, including underlying foundation-model providers?
+- Does the vendor sign a BAA covering every model path that touches PHI, including the underlying foundation-model provider?

 - Where does the model run?
-(Acceptable: BAA-covered enterprise APIs, BAA-covered cloud-hosted models.
+(Acceptable: BAA-covered enterprise APIs or cloud-hosted models.
 Not acceptable: consumer tiers.)

 - What is the documented risk analysis for the AI processing, per HIPAA Security Rule §164.308(a)(1)(ii)(A)?